hartleyfamily.uk - HARTLEY Surname - YDNA Haplogroup-I1 Z140,Z141 > F2642 > FGC2490/Y1854 > FGC2491/Y1884/S2158 > FGC2502 > Y2967+ Branch

 Sweden:

 TOTTIE family residence, moved to Skansen Museum, Stockholm ...
-Thomas TOTTIE b.1664 Jedburgh, Border Country, North of Britain, moved to Stockholm, Sweden 1688, the year that William of Orange deposed King James II of England, d.1724 Stockholm, Sweden
+Thomas TOTTIE b.1664 Sudbury, Suffolk, England, moved to Jedburgh, Border Country, North of Britain, moved to Stockholm, Sweden 1688, the year that William of Orange deposed King James II of England, d.1724 Stockholm, Sweden

 I predict the TOTTIE line is FGC2502,Y2967+ Branch, match 750 years ago c.1274AD.
 Sons Samuel, Charles and William had major businesses in Sweden, where the family line still lives today.

-TOTTIE family likely originated either Leeds-Cheshire area, or Sudbury, Suffolk, England.
+TOTTIE family likely originated Sudbury, Suffolk, or Leeds-Cheshire England.

 DANELL family, Sweden ...
 HARTLEY > DANELL match 750 years ago c.1274 AD : Tested FGC2502,Y2967 > FTA32389+